equinix/metal-cli/docs/metal_env.md

       --exclude strings      Comma separated Href references to collapse in results, may be dotted three levels deep --filter stringArray   Filter 'get' actions with name value pairs.
 Filter is not supported by all resources and is implemented as request query parameters.
-      --include strings      Comma separated Href references to expand in results, may be dotted three levels deep -o, --output string        Output format (*table, json, yaml) --search string        Search keyword for use in 'get' actions.
+      --include strings      Comma separated Href references to expand in results, may be dotted three levels deep -o, --output string        Output format (*table, json, yaml). env output formats are (*sh, terraform, capp).
+      --search string        Search keyword for use in 'get' actions.
 Search is not supported by all resources.
       --sort-by string       Sort fields for use in 'get' actions.
 Sort is not supported by all resources.
       --sort-dir string      Sort field direction for use in 'get' actions.
 Sort is not supported by all resources.